tanchinkhoon/ISSS626_Hands-on_Ex/Take-home_Ex03/README.md

 ## Run order

 1. Open the project in RStudio
-2. Create folders data/aspatial, data/geospatial, and data/rds if missing
+2. Create folders `data/aspatial`, `data/geospatial`, and `data/rds` if missing
-3. Download the source data, as indicated in Table 1, and place the files in the correct folders
+3. Download the source data, as indicated in Table 1 within the .qmd file, and place the files in the correct folders
-4. Open take-home_ex03.qmd
+4. Open `take-home_ex03.qmd`
 5. Click Render or run the command below

 ```bash